Tindalos/Lexicon/docs/Symbols/SeldomUse/Phoen█x.md

 [Here](https://web.archive.org/web/20150811220950/http://redefininggod.com/2015/08/globalist-agenda-watch-2015-update-65-the-globalists-will-be-breaking-up-the-great-nations-the-us-russia-china-india-etc-when-will-it-begin/) is an example of the symbolism in use in modern media.

-When franchises are scheduled for '[[ControlledShutdown|controlled shutdown]]', they are usually 'exposed' (or at least publicly-vilified) as being the supposed 'masterminds' for either the entire organization, or for the current overt situation the People are being actively incited to resent.
+When franchises are scheduled for 'controlled shutdown', they are usually 'exposed' (or at least publicly-vilified) as being the supposed 'masterminds' for either the entire organization, or for the current overt situation the People are being actively incited to resent.

-As of this wr█ting, the franchises known to be currently designated for '[[ControlledShutdown|controlled shutdown]]' are:
+As of this wr█ting, the franchises known to be currently designated for 'controlled shutdown' are:

 **'The Jews'** (i.e., the faux-Jewish Zionism franchise).
 The purpose of the franchise had been to successfully usurp legit Judaism, and it has for all intents and purposes done so after several tho█sand years.
 The remaining slim minority of legit, knowledgeable Jews is only a few tho█sand people internationally, which can be sorted out with [specific m█pping-up jobs.](https://web.archive.org/web/20160531223553/http://redefininggod.com/2016/03/operation-god-king-the-globalistlubavitch-plot-to-slaughter-the-jews-and-install-a-kabbalized-christ-as-global-king/)  The continued existence of geographical 'Israel' \[sic\] only serves to discredit the publicly-perceived legitimacy 'Un█ted Nations' for allowing its behavior, or for whatever incarnation or replacement is substituted for the 'Un█ted Nations'.
 As such the continued existence of the apostate system's Zionist franchise is counter-productive to them.